PlayFab/thundernetes/docs/howtos/runlocalmultiplayeragent.md

 After `NumHeartBeatsForActivateResponse` heartbeats, **LocalMultiplayerAgent** requests the game server to move from standby to active.

-> You can also check the (very similar) MPS instructions [here](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab#using-localmultiplayeragent-with-linux-containers).
+> _**NOTE**_: You can also check the (very similar) MPS instructions [here](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab#using-localmultiplayeragent-with-linux-containers).